google-deepmind/lab/docs/users/python_api.md

 [python/random_agent.py](../../python/random_agent.py), and
 [python/random_agent_simple.py](../../python/random_agent_simple.py).

+**A note about Python 3:** By and large the Python API requires Python 2.7.
+However, there is experimental support for Python 3.
+Under Python 3, strings coming out of the environment (e.g. event names or string observations) have to be valid UTF-8.
+The `dmlab_module_test.py` demonstrates how to write code that works both in Python 2.7 and Python 3 (using the `six` package).

 ### class `deepmind_lab.Lab`(*level*, *observations*, *config={}*, *renderer='software'*)

 Creates an environment object, loading the game script file *level*.
 The